 Two kinds of swelling you can be noticed during this time:

 Pitting edema: recognized by a small dimple left by a little stress applied on the swollen area

 Non-pitting edema: The normal form of swelling where no pit or groove can be seen when stress is applied.

 When you are expecting, your entire body goes through many hormonal changes that control the overall results being pregnant. while pregnant the causes of swollen feet can be various.
 It’s normal to have a certain amount of swollen feet because you’re retaining more water.
 Changes in your blood chemistry also cause some fluid to shift into your tissue.

-One thing you have to know is that, the managed fluid while expecting inflammation aids to give the child a more comfortable environment.
-However, swelling of the feet will reduced after delivery.
+One thing you have to know is that the managed fluid while expecting inflammation aids to give the child a more comfortable environment.
+However, swelling of the feet will reduce after delivery.